-Vacuum Carburizing.
-By achiving ISO 9001 and AS9100 registration Midwest Thermal-Vac has taken considerable measures to not only maintain it’s Industry leading status, but exceed it.
+Low Pressure Vacuum Carburizing.
+By achieving ISO 9001:2015 & AS9100 Rev. D registration Midwest Thermal-Vac has taken considerable measures to not only maintain its Industry leading status, but exceed it.
 While this may be good enough for some heat treating facilities, Midwest Thermal-Vac has successfully achieved Nadcap accreditation to show that our pyrometry procedures are controlled, consistent and repeatable enough to meet the highest standards and tolerances within the aerospace community.

 Traditional Vacuum Heat Treating